 She had stolen baby scan pictures from a colleague at work and claimed them as her own.
 Hours later a dog walker found a crying baby abandoned a few miles away who was soon identified as Grayci Barrow.

-In August 2002 in Abilene, Texas, Margarita Chavez was at her local Walmart, as she turned to return her trolley, she saw a women reach into her car and pick up her 3 week old baby Nancy Chavez.
+In August 2002 in Abilene, Texas, Margarita Chavez was at her local Walmart, as she turned to return her trolley, she saw a woman reach into her car and pick up her 3-week-old baby Nancy Chavez.

 Cases of violence within baby abduction are rare but it has been seen and can be of the most vicious kind.
 Paula Lynn Roach was 24 years old and had been pretending to her estranged boyfriend and family that she was pregnant for the last 8 months.

-As the months passed she realised she was going to need to produce a baby in order to maintain the lie and she set out on the hunt to find one.
+As the months passed she realized she was going to need to produce a baby to maintain the lie and she set out on the hunt to find one.
 She was seen on CCTV footage in the car park circling the parked cars in her vehicle looking for the right opportunity.
 She spotted the Chavez family and very quickly jumped in to steal the baby.

-Margarita Chavez frantically hung off the women’s hair through the driver’s window in a desperate attempt to stop her.
-She was dragged over 40 feet and she fell to ground being knocked unconscious as the car drove away with her baby daughter.
+Margarita Chavez frantically hung off the woman’s hair through the driver’s window in a desperate attempt to stop her.
+She was dragged over 40 feet and she fell to the ground being knocked unconscious as the car drove away with her baby daughter.

-In recent years hospitals in particular have improved their security measures in order to prevent anyone being able to enter a hospital and snatch a baby.
+In recent years hospitals, in particular, have improved their security measures to prevent anyone being able to enter a hospital and snatch a baby.
 Such measures have meant that those intending to commit this act have to work harder to find a baby that they have access to.